api-platform/docs/core/graphql.md

     // ...
 }
 ```

+Note that you need to explicitly add the auto-generated queries and mutations if they are needed when configuring custom queries, like it's done for the [operations](#operations).

 As you can see, it's possible to define your own arguments for your custom queries.
 They are following the GraphQL type system.